Alex Karaban

 American basketball player (born 2002) From Wikipedia, the free encyclopedia

-Alex Karaban (born November 11, 2002) is an American college basketball player for the UConn Huskies of the Big East Conference.
+Alexander Karaban (born November 11, 2002) is an American basketball player for the Sacramento Kings of the National Basketball Association (NBA).
+He played college basketball for the UConn Huskies.

 Born (2002-11-11) November 11, 2002 (age 23)